usdot-jpo-ode/wzdx/spec-content/enumerated-types/WorkerPresenceMethod.md

-# Worker Presence Source
+# Worker Presence Method
-Data source providing information on whether workers are present in the work zone event area.
+Describes methods for how worker presence in a work zone event area is determined.

 ## Values
 Value | Description